 When reporting to a busy executive sponsor, keep the communication simple and straightforward.
 Highlight the top risks and what the risk owners are doing to manage the risks.

-With other stakeholders, we need to share more detail.
+In contrast, we need to share more detail with other stakeholders.
 Imagine being a part of a program team comprised of seven projects.
 The program manager facilitates a program risk review with the project managers and asks each project manager to share the risks that may impact other projects within the program.
 These discussions require more in-depth conversations.